 Configure PTAs in Reflection for Secure IT

-If you have configured Reflection for Secure IT as your file storage server, you can set up Post Transfer Actions directly on this server.
+If you have configured Reflection for Secure IT (version 8.2 or later) as your file storage server, you can set up Post Transfer Actions directly on this server.
 PTAs created this way are global; they act on all uploaded files by default and are not associated with transfer sites.
 A typical use for this kind of PTA is running a virus scanner.

 PTAs configured on the Reflection for Secure IT server run under the same account as the Reflection for Secure IT service (the Local System account).
 This account has administrative privileges on the local system.

 - By default, Post Transfer actions act on all files uploaded to this server.
 A filter option is available that enables you to limit the action to all files that match the filter specification.

 - You can configure multiple PTAs, but the order of actions in the Post Transfer Actions pane does not control the order of execution for these actions.
 To ensure that a series of actions takes place in a predictable sequence, include the actions in one batch file.

 - Outputs from one PTA cannot be used as inputs to another PTA.

 - Failed execution of a PTA does not prevent other PTAs from executing.